MatthijsKamstra/haxenode/11automation/about.md

 If you do a lot of the same tasks *over and over and over* again, you should read this example.
 Probably for the more experienced programmer, but I guess everybody can enjoy automation.

-So this example is not really about programming or Haxe/NodeJs.
+This example is not about programming or Haxe/NodeJs.
 But about the tedious task around programming.

-So this example is exactly the same as the first example: a simple "Hello world"!
+This example is exactly the same as the first example: a simple "Hello world"!
 *Read more about "[hello world](../00helloworld/about.md)"*

 In this example we will build the Haxe with Grunt and let Grunt "watch" the files for changes.